DM8tyProgrammer/mighty-articles/custom-event-js.md

 description: 'Building up Publisher-subscriber event model on top of RxJS.'
 image: 'https://themightyprogrammer.dev/post/custom-event.jpg'
 datePublished: '2020-01-29'
-lastModified: '2020-03-16'
+lastModified: '2020-06-02'
 ---

 Event-Based Programming is natural to any GUI based interface.
-HTML DOM¹ offers inbuilt Event Notification model, but **_it is only useful when you are dealing with DOM Elements._** There is no support for non-DOM elements.
+HTML DOM¹ offers an inbuilt Event Notification model, but **_it is only useful when dealing with DOM Elements._** There is no support for non-DOM elements.

-Web applications have grown up in complexity with time; also, Javascript started participating in backend applications; which in turn made the world to see Javascript as more than HTML DOM manipulation gig.
+Web applications have grown in complexity with time; also, JavaScript started participating in backend applications, which in turn made the world see JavaScript as more than HTML DOM manipulation gig.

-_This article showcases building up custom event publisher-subscriber model on top of Reactive Programming for non-DOM elements._
+_This article showcases building up a custom event publisher-subscriber model on top of Reactive Programming for non-DOM elements._

 ## Setting up Stage